AmineDjeghri/SUCAL/README.md

 `db.create_all(app=create_app()) `

-- postgresql 12: Create the database with the name sucal and change the url in the .env file to : "postgresql://postgres:PASSWORD@localhost:5432/sucal"

-Don't forget to replace PASSWORD with your postgres password
+- postgresql 12: Create the database with the name sucal and change the url in the .env file to : "postgresql://postgres:PASSWORD@localhost:5432/sucal" & Don't forget to replace PASSWORD with your postgres password

+#### TO DO:
+- account authentification to save your calendar
+- receive a notification to tell you 10min before a course where it is
+- utc timzone parsing (see if it is 100% correct)
+- handle error pages like 404 when a user try to enter a master URL that does not exist

 ## This website is not made by, affiliated with or endorsed by Sorbonne Université
 - the only official thing here is:  the 'calendar data' extracted from the officiel website

+## Hosting:
+- Heroku
+- cron-jobs.com for schedual pinging and 30min updates

 #### credits:
 - Louis pour son aide